 The physics of the process lead scientists to favor cold or, for the smallest meteorites, perhaps a bit warm.
 “Outer space” is exceedingly cold.
 As a meteoroid approaches the sun and Earth’s orbit, the sunny side warms a bit, but it does not get hot.

-The incandescent (glowing) period of a meteor is only a few seconds and during the few minutes of subsequent “dark fall” the meteor is falling through cold atmosphere.
-Although the exterior gets hot enough to melt during the incandescent phase, the hot material immediately ablates away, so conduction of heat to the inside of the rock is inhibited.
+The incandescent (glowing) period of a meteor is only a few seconds as the meteoroid passes through the upper atmosphere.
+Although the exterior gets hot enough to melt during the incandescent phase, most of the hot material immediately ablates away (the “tail” of the meteor), so conduction of heat to the inside of the rock is inhibited.
 Also, rocks are not good conductors of heat.